 SME business owners often complain about their accountant.
-Grumbling about their service with comments like:
+Unhappy with their service and lack of attention they make comments like:

-Aren’t SME business owners just making excuses and finding someone else to blame for their own shortcomings?
+Many accountants feel that the SME business owners just make excuses and are looking to find someone else to blame for their own shortcomings.

 Don’t ask us to risk disbarment.
 Our career (and lifetime income) is worth more than your short-term cash flow challenge.

 We know more about tax than you do.

 This knowledge is valuable so pretend that we are like your doctor who charges each time you visit.
 Just because we are paid to do your accounting, we do not provide free tax consulting.

 Every claim and every tax deduction needs proof.
 We may believe you but If you can't prove it with paper, we can't prove it to the tax authority.

 Don’t bring us your work at the last minute and expect instant service.
 We have clients ahead of you in the queue.
 Many of whom pay us without complaint.
 And some who actually pay us on time.

 We do history, not fortune-telling.

 Our job is to match your 12-month-old pile of paper to meet the onerous tax authority needs.
 We don’t do your financial planning, AKA fortune telling.